Toxic Relationships: How to Spot Them and Break Free

 Why Is It Important to Identify Toxic Relationships?

-Identifying toxic behaviors early allows you to:
+Identifying these unhealthy patterns early allows you to:

 • Protect your emotional and mental well-being

-• Set boundaries for healthy relationships
+• Set boundaries for healthier relationships

 • Avoid long-term psychological harm